kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_yaml_files/README.md

 **metadata:** Data that helps uniquely identify the object. metadata.name is used to assign a name to the object. metadata.labels is also another really important feature.
 It not only lets you organise your resources, but it also offers a means to filter your resources, and can be used as a way to refer to a group of resources.

 **spec:** The content of this depends on the kind of object in question.
 Api specifies what structure+content this section should hold.

+The first three items are mandatory.
+In most cases spec is mandatory as well.
+But that really depends on the kind of object you are creating. for example when create namespaces. you can leave out the spec setting.

 ## Defining multiple objects in a single config file